 Rundle parents support our programs which further enriches and strengthens the Rundle community.
 There are a variety of volunteer opportunities available to our parents from supervising online activities, volunteering for esports events, to organizing special lunches and online scholastic book fairs.
-With a new school, there will be unanticipated opportunities where parent volunteers will be needed.
+As with any new school, there will be additional opportunities where parent volunteers will be needed.

 Program Objectives & Pillars

 Expert teachers, determined by both their subject matter and learning disability expertise, will deliver the courses in a highly interactive online learning environment.
 Students will be engaged on deeper levels of thinking to support the development of their future-ready thinking and skills.
 Various approaches including, but not limited to, Universal Design for Learning (UDL) and proprietary tools will be leveraged to support students based on their unique needs.

 The founding Rundle Studio team has 125 combined years of experience delivering a premier program for students with learning disabilities as the Academy is already a recognized national leader in education for complex learners.

 At Rundle Studio, students will have access to Lead Teachers that are available in both real-time and on-demand videos for revisiting concepts and lessons.
 Accommodations are deployed by Teacher Advisors based on a robust IPP that is reviewed regularly to ensure that it is an authentic reflection of each student’s true needs and growing skill development.

 Instruction and assessment are differentiated based on the IPP and each student is afforded the opportunity to show growth through modalities that work best for them (verbal, written, multimedia, and others).

 All teachers are supported through ongoing professional developments in learning disabilities and education.

 The Studio will provide students with the individual support needed to be successful in an online learning environment and successful in life.
 Students will work with their Teacher Advisors to understand their schedule and all the technology tools that will support their learning.
 The Teacher Advisor will “follow” the student; scaffolding their growing independence to understand how to self regulate their approaches to learning.
 This will include a strong focus on self efficacy and advocacy.